3 Strategies for Being a Networked Nurse

 Why else should you network?
-A robust network of professional contacts can help you line up references when you need them for a job application or other endeavour, like applying to graduate school.
+A robust network of professional contacts can help you line up references when you need them for a job application or another endeavour, like applying to graduate school.

-It’s common to ask your network for support around a job search, a move, or perhaps a big career decision.
-You can even ask your network for warm introductions to people you’d like to meet, or even for service providers, you need to connect with (e.g.: resume writer, career coach, editor, etc).
+It’s common to ask your network for support around a job search, move, or perhaps a big career decision.
+You can even ask your network for warm introductions to people you’d like to meet, or even for service providers you need to connect with (e.g. resume writer, career coach, editor, etc).

 Your network of colleagues and peers is like a very powerful brain trust that you can tap at any time.
-And when someone is in your network, you’re also in their’s – being a giver who supports others without expectations of reciprocity is a powerful reputation to develop.
+When someone is in your network, you’re also in theirs – being a giver who supports others without expectations of reciprocity is a powerful reputation to develop.